Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/local-simulate.rst

+:orphan:

 .. _local-simulate:

 ===================================
 Locally simulate contract functions
 ===================================

+If you have stumbled upon this guide, you should instead use the :ref:`integration testing library<integration-test-contract>` as this is easier to use.

 This guide is about how to locally simulate an invocation of some init or receive function from a Wasm smart contract module in a given context and